tangentsoft/pidp8i/README.md

     $ ./configure && make && sudo make install

-The `configure` step is generally needed only the first time you build the software in a new directory, but occasionally we make some change to the software that invalidates the old `make` dependencies causing the second step above to fail.
-If that happens, try reconfiguring:
+The `configure` step is generally needed only the first time you build the software in a new directory.
+You may want to add options after it, as described in the next section.

+After that initial configuration, the software normally auto-reconfigures itself on updates using the same options you gave before, but occasionally we make some change that prevents this from happening.
+If you get a build error after updating to a new version of the software, try saying:

     $ make reconfig

-If that doesn't work, call `./configure` directly again.
-If you can't remember which options you gave last time, they're at the top of `config.log`.
+...and then continuing with the `make && sudo make install` steps before reporting a build error.

+If `make reconfig` also fails, you can try running the `configure` script again manually.

 <a id="options"></a>